chestnutforestlabo/transcriber/README.md

 # Transcribers 📝🎙️

-A toolkit that **automatically transcribes multi‑speaker meetings** with
+A toolkit that **automatically transcribes multi‑speaker meetings/interviews** with
 **Whisper v3** (ASR) + **Pyannote** (speaker diarization) and lets you review
 the result in a React front‑end with waveform‑synchronised captions.